hartwigmedical/hmftools/purple/README.md

-minLength|the deleted segment must be >1kb long inconsistentTumorCN|the implied refNormalisedCopyNumber of the deleted segment in the tumor must be less than the major allele copy number +max(20%,0.5) highNormalRatio|the deleted segment must have an observedNormalCopyNumberRatio < 0.65 (ie equivalent to germline copyNumber < 1.3)
+minLength|the deleted segment must be >1kb long inconsistentTumorCN|the implied refNormalisedCopyNumber of the deleted segment in the tumor must be less than the major allele copy number +max(20%,0.5) highNormalRatio|the deleted segment must have an observedNormalCopyNumberRatio < 0.65 (ie equivalent to germline copyNumber < 1.3) cohortFrequency|the deleted segment is observed in > 3 samples in our cohort

 ### 9. Determine a QC Status for the tumor